Nana Akuoko Sarpong: Politics

-As the Acting Secretary for Foreign Affairs, he was a member of the delegation of two that visited the United States of America to normalize relations between the Government of the United States of America and Ghana after relations had grown sour between both countries in the late 1980s due to what was known as the Soussoudis affair.
+As the acting Secretary for Foreign Affairs, he was a member of the delegation of two that visited the United States of America to normalize relations between the Government of the United States of America and Ghana after relations had grown sour between both countries in the late 1980s due to what was known as the Soussoudis affair.

 In 1991, he was appointed Secretary for Internal Affairs and subsequently became a member of the National Security Council.
 During his tenure in office, he was the leader of the delegation at the Conference of Ministers to Combat Drug Trafficking and Money Laundering held in Versailles, near Paris.

 He was acting Secretary of Foreign affairs for a second occasion and during this period he played a leading role in the transitioning of Ghana to democratic rule in 1992.
 His last ministerial appointment before the fourth Republic was as Secretary for Chieftaincy Affairs.
-After Ghana transitioned to constitutional rule his portfolio changed to; presidential Advisor for Chieftaincy Affairs at the office of the President of the Republic of Ghana.
+After Ghana transitioned to constitutional rule his portfolio changed to; Presidential Staffer for Chieftaincy Affairs.
+In August 1999, he was relieved of his position as Presidential Staffer for Chieftaincy Affairs in a statement issued in Accra.
+The statement said the decision was intended to enable him to concentrate on his role as Chairman of the National Commission on Culture.

 In 2009, he was appointed a member of the Council of State.